P-Brower/homepage/resume.md

 *Chicago, IL  \| Sept.
 2017 - July 2023*

- * Managed and support Jumpstarts learning ecosystem, including LearnDash and EasyGenerator
+ * Managed and support Jumpstart's learning ecosystem, including LearnDash and EasyGenerator
  * Updated and maintained the Wordpress based LMS, with more than 100 e-learning courses
  * Coordinated interdepartmentally to insure learning content is ready for publication
  * Leveraged hands on training to learn new technologies, including SQL, CSS, HTML, Wordpress, and GIT